Omnia36/collaborative-calculator/README.md

-## وصف المشروع
+## Project Description
-مشروع آلة حاسبة تم تنفيذه باستخدام منصة GitHub بهدف تطبيق مفاهيم العمل الجماعي وإدارة الإصدارات (Version Control).

-يعتمد المشروع على تقسيم المهام البرمجية، حيث تم تنفيذ كل عملية حسابية في تعديل (Commit) مستقل مع الالتزام بالتنسيق ووضوح الكود.
+This calculator project was developed using the GitHub Platform with the aim of applying concepts of team work and version control.

+The project is based on dividing
+Programming tasks, where each arithmetic operation was implemented in a separate commit, while maintainting proper formating and clear readable code.
-## أهداف المشروع
+## Project Objectives
-- التدريب على استخدام GitHub
+- Training on using GitHub
-- فهم آلية العمل الجماعي
-- كتابة كود منظم وقابل للقراءة
-- توثيق التعديلات بشكل احترافي
+- Understanding the teamwork work folw
+- Writing Organized and readable code
+- Professionally documenting code changes

-## العمليات الحسابية
+## Arithmetic Operation
-- الجمع
+- Addition
-- الطرح
+- Subtraction
-- الضرب
+- Multiplication
-- القسمة (مع معالجة القسمة على صفر)
+- Diviation (with handling division by zero)

-## آلية التنفيذ
+## Implementation process
-- إنشاء مستودع على GitHub
-- إضافة دوال العمليات الحسابية
-- تنفيذ Commit لكل تعديل برسالة واضحة
-- الالتزام بالتعليمات الأكاديمية
+-Creating a repository on GiHub
+- Adding functionas for arithmetic operations
+- Making a separate commit for each change
+- Adhering to academic guidelines

-## الطالب
+## name
-- الاسم: امنية عبدالعزيز
+- omnia abdolazize
 -